Localisation in quasiperiodic chains: a theory based on convergence of local propagators: Discussion

 In the continued-fraction approach, the series was truncated by setting the terminal self-energy $S_\ell \to0$.
 In the self-consistent approach on the other hand, $S_\ell\to -i\deltat$ was set to a typical value.
 In both approaches, the regulator played a central role.
 It is worth noting an approach similar in spirit that has been employed for disordered systems~\cite{miller1994weak,monthus2008anderson,garciamata2017scaling}, in which one avoids making $\omega$ complex via the regulator, and self-consistency is not imposed.
 The imaginary part of the self-energy is simply seeded by assigning a finite and constant imaginary terminal self-energy, $S_\ell\to -i$.
 Physically, this corresponds to connecting the terminal site to a conducting lead.
 The quantity of interest then becomes the imaginary part $\Delta_0$ that is induced at the root site.
 In a localised regime, a finite localisation length implies that the imaginary part in $S_\ell$ does not in effect propagate to $S_0$, such that $\Delta_0\to 0$ for $\ell\gg\xi$; while in an extended regime the effect of coupling to the conducting lead induces a non-vanishing $\Delta_{0}$.

 One qualitatively new result found from the higher-order theories is the anomalous scaling of $\deltat$ with $L$ at critical points/mobility edges.
-Looking to the future, establishing a quantitative connection between this and the anomalous scaling of generalised inverse participation ratios of critical eigenstates, is naturally a question of substantial interest, and well within the capabilities of the framework we have presented.
+Looking to the future, establishing a quantitative connection between this and the anomalous scaling of generalised inverse participation ratios of critical eigenstates, is naturally a question of substantial interest.
+Formally, the residues at the poles of the \textit{full} propagator $G_j(\omega)$ (Eq.~\ref{eq:S_j_def}) give the eigenstate amplitudes on site $j$, from which generalised IPRs may be constructed.
+However, the structure of the RPS for the full propagator is naturally more complicated than that of the half-chain propagator, and hence we leave this analysis for a future work.
 Such an advance would shed light not only on the critical points of the models considered here, but also on other models which are critical throughout, such as Fibonacci chains~\cite{kohmoto1983localization,ostlund1983one}.

 Finally, a further interesting direction for future work is the case of models with longer-ranged hopping~\cite{biddle2010predicted,gopalakrishnan2017self,monthus2019multifractality,wang2020duality}, or quasiperiodic models in higher-dimensions~\cite{bodyfelt2014flatbands,danieli2015flat,rossignolo2019localisation}; where the general RPS framework for the self-energies continues to hold, albeit with a substantially different underlying structure.